 Carpet seems to capture odors and hold onto them for dear life.
 These odors can be removed, and the time and effort will depend largely on the type and intensity of the odor.
-If the odor is strong, be prepared to use several applications and repeat the ones that work.
+If the odor is strong, be prepared to repeat the odor removal process several times.
 Persistence is key.
 When possible, adding fresh air always helps to expedite the process.
-Below are several different applications, all of which will battle odors.
-Try each one until the odor is removed or lessened.
-When you find one that is effective for your particular odor type, repeat the applications until the smell is gone.
+Choose a method below, Surface Odors or Deep Odors, and follow the steps to become odor-free.

 You Will Need: